ataylor89/Math2025/rsa/README.md

 ## Usage
 To test the encryption algorithm, you can type the following commands:

-\# Generate a prime table of one million primes\
+# Generate a prime table of one million primes
 % python primetable.py 1000000

-\# Generate a key table with 8 keys and a threshold of one billion\
+# Generate a key table with 10 keys and a threshold of ten thousand
-% python keytable.py 8 1000000000
+% python keytable.py 10 10000

-\# Generate a key pair\
+# Generate a key pair
 % python keygen.py

-\# Encrypt a message using our public key\
+# Encrypt a message using our public key
 % python encrypt.py message.txt

-\# Decrypt the cipher using our private key\
+# Decrypt the cipher using our private key
 % python decrypt.py cipher.txt

 ## Security